RaphaelKarmalker/personal-assistant-v2/README.md

 - Integration with additional productivity platforms
 - Improved latency optimization for mobile networks

-Feedback and contributions are always welcome—this is just the beginning.
+Feedback and contributions are always welcome - this is just the beginning.

 ---